simongravelle/nmrformd/docs/source/theory/best-practice.rst

     force fields lead to excellent agreement with experimental data, as for instance for water, hydrocarbons, or polymer melts
     :cite:`singerMolecularDynamicsSimulations2017,gravelleNMRInvestigationWater2023,gravelleAssessingValidityNMR2023`,
-    it is important to keep in mind that force fields are usually parametrized based on thermodynamic quantities.
-Since NMR relaxation quantities depend on both structural and dynamical quantities, differences between experiments and simulations can be expected for the less accurate force field.
+    it is important to keep in mind that force fields are often parametrized to reproduce thermodynamic quantities, such as solvation energy.
+    However, NMR relaxation times depend on both structural and dynamical quantities, differences between experiments
+    and simulations can be expected for the less accurate force field.

+.. container:: justify

+    Here, as an illustration, the NMR relaxation time :math:`T_1` of bulk water was measured as a function of the temperature for three different water models:
+    :math:`\text{TIP4P}-\epsilon` :cite:`fuentes-azcatlNonPolarizableForceField2014`,
+    :math:`\text{SPC/E}-\epsilon` :cite:`berendsenMissingTermEffective1987`,
+    and :math:`\text{TIP3P}` :cite:`jorgensenComparisonSimplePotential1983`,

 .. image:: ../figures/illustrations/bulk-water/experimental_comparison-dark.png
     :class: only-dark